 3D modelers usually specialize in creating digital 3D objects and often do not need to use an advanced rendering engine.
 This is especially the case when designing for 3D printing, and conversely, many designers specialize in rendering other peoples’ objects and do not do 3D Modeling on their own.

 Nowadays, most 3D Modeling applications will also include a rendering engine.
-However, photo-realistic rendering is a different topic on its own and for the sake of this post, we will focus just on the 3D Modeling and the basic primitive based rendering parts.
+However, photo-realistic rendering is a different topic on its own and for the sake of this post, we will focus just on the 3D Modeling and the basic primitive-based rendering parts.

 Primitives are the basic building blocks of any 3D object.
-A vertex is the most basic first level primitive.
+A vertex is the most basic first-level primitive.
 A line on the other hand is the second level primitive and the third level primitive is composed of triangles or sometimes rectangles.
 SVG paths are examples of other types of primitives.
 Having looked at primitives, we would like now to look at vertices.

-These are corners where edges of an object meet or intersect.
+These are corners where the edges of an object meet or intersect.
 Vertices can be used to describe complex scenes.
 For example, LiDAR and 3D laser scanners can be used to create a set of vertices in a point-cloud manner that is almost similar to pixels in raster graphics.

 However, almost all the common 3d modeling software uses different primitives to modify and create 3D models and it’s rare to see someone working on point cloud directly.